-Like other major minerals, magnesium is essential and abundant mineral in body which regulates more than 300 biochemical reaction by performing their roles as enzymes co-factors.
-According to research , Major portion of magnesium (approximately 60%) is found in bones and rest is divided in muscles, soft tissues and fluid like blood.
+Like other major minerals, magnesium is essential and abundant mineral in a body which regulates more than 300 biochemical reactions by performing their roles as enzymes co-factors.
+According to research, a Major portion of magnesium (approximately 60%) is found in bones and rest is divided into muscles, soft tissues and fluid like blood.

 Role of Magnesium

-- Its helps in maintaining normal nerve and muscle functions.
+- It helps in maintaining normal nerve and muscle functions.

-- It improves immune system and makes it healthy
+- It improves the immune system and makes it healthy

 - It also helps in producing energy and proteins